Wednesday, December 3, 2025

 Balcony Room

 I truly think you'd regret being on a ship without a balcony.
 The ability to step outside my cabin to the brisk, salty-fresh air as the ship glides by snow-capped mountains and dense forests is not to be underrated.
 Technically, we had a mini suite, not a traditional balcony room.
-The MS offered us a bit more space and a seating area.
+The MS offered us a bit more cabin space and a seating area.
 Check out a video of our room on YouTube.

 Music and Comedy